This base-theme bridges the gap between Drupal and the Materialize, a CSS Framework.

 Startup Growth Lite is supported by More than (just) Themes, as part of our ongoing effort to make top quality themes available to the Drupal community.Stay tuned Live Demo

-Take a look at the Startup Growth Lite live demo.Minimum requirements
+Take a look at the Startup Growth Lite live demo.Grab the design files, too.

 All Bootstrap plugins require jQuery and the minimum version is the jQuery 1.9.0+ for Bootstrap >=3.1.1.
 The preferred method to accomplish this task is to install the jQuery Update module.
 If using jQuery Update, you should also configure the jQuery Update setting to the appropriate version after it is installed.Features